HomePhilosophy

 marcus aurelius marble bust

-Marcus Aurelius, ca. 160-170, via The British Museum
+Marcus Aurelius, c.
+160-170.
+Source: British Museum

 In the modern era, Baruch Spinoza also identified God with Nature, and his contemporaries accused him of atheism.
 Stoics would insist that the cosmos can rightly be called God because, according to them, the cosmos is intelligent.
 To be more precise, the Stoics identify God as a universal mind or reason present in all things, and the physical cosmos is God’s body.
 Yet the Stoics claim to be materialists.
-Even the soul and the universal mind is present in all things made of matter, although of a rarified and nobler kind of matter.
+Even the soul and the universal mind are present in all things made of matter, although of a rarified and nobler kind of matter.

 The Stoics believe that the laws of nature are good evidence that the world was designed with purpose, and claim that humans’ ability to reason suggests that we are created by something that also possesses reason.
 Cicero, in his work On the Nature of the Gods, attributes the following argument to Zeno.
 “Nothing without a share in mind and reason can give birth to one who is animate and rational.
 But the world gives birth to those who are animate and rational.
 Therefore the world is animate and rational” (2.22).